 What are chicken fajitas?

-Chicken fajitas are a Tex-Mex dish of grilled chicken with a fajita seasoning rub, colorful sweet bell peppers, and onions served in a tortilla.
+Chicken fajitas are a Tex-Mex dish of grilled chicken with a fajita seasoning rub, colorful sweet bell peppers, and onions.

 You can also make steak fajitas with beef instead of chicken.